magento/magento-cloud/m2-hotfixes/README.md

     ...
     ```

-To test applying all patches (your custom patches and cloud patches) which is made during the deployment, you can run next command locally:
+You can use the following command to test the patch process–applying all Magento patches and your custom patches  locally before you build and deploy to a Cloud environment.
 ```
 ./vendor/bin/ece-tools patch
 ```